wrynearson/wrynearson.github.io/src/posts/2025-05-20-home-cloud.md

 Technically free because I had everything already, if I needed to buy the parts:

-- CHF 50 (estimate) for an old laptop with a broken keyboard.
+- CHF 75 (estimate) for an old laptop with a broken keyboard.
 - CHF 114 for [this](https://www.galaxus.ch/en/s1/product/seagate-expansion-portable-4-tb-external-hard-drives-16217707) 4TB external hard drive.
-- CHF 10 for a USB to ethernet adapter
+- CHF 10 for a USB to ethernet adapter.

 ### Software